-- Height Restrictions near the Escarpment Face.
-For areas designated Impact in the NWMEP and/or within 200 feet of the Escarpment face, structure height shall not exceed 15 feet.
+- 1. Height Restrictions near for areas within 200 feet of the Escarpment Face.
+Per Policy 12-1 of the NWMEP, For those areas designated Impact in the NWMEP and/or within 200 feet of the Escarpment face, structure height shall not exceed 15 feet.
 There shall be no exception to the 15 foot height limit.
 Exhibit 9, Volcano Mesa Escarpment Map shows the lots within 200 feet of the Escarpment face, while Exhibit 8 shows the area designated Impact in the NWMEP. - 2.
 Setbacks from the Escarpment Face.
 No structure shall be placed within 50 feet of the top or the base of the Escarpment face; fences shall be allowed at a distance of greater than 30 feet of the Escarpment face.
 No irrigation systems, construction, or alteration of the natural terrain shall occur within 50 feet of the top or base of the Escarpment face.
 Fences shall not be allowed within 30 feet of the Escarpment face.
 Any construction within the setback area shall be certified geotechnically sound by the City Engineer, so as not to cause a threat to the public safety.
 (See Exhibit 9, Volcano Mesa Escarpment Map.) - 3.
+Setbacks from Petroglyphs.
+Development, trails, and recreation areas shall be set back at least 50 feet from prehistoric petroglyphs or other sites with high archaeological value, unless approved by Planning Director (or his/her designee). - a.
+No petroglyph shall be defaced, altered, or moved without approval of a National Park Service representative from the Petroglyph National Monument in consultation with City of Albuquerque Open Space Division staff.

+- b.
+All other archaeological sites shall be protected or mitigated per City Zoning Code \$14-16-3-20.
+Site treatment shall include preservation, avoidance, testing, or documentation of surface and/or subsurface remains and/or artifacts. - c.
+All rock outcroppings containing petroglyphs shall be protected per City Zoning Code \$14-16-3-20. - 4.
 Arroyo Easements.
 No development shall occur within the drainage right-of-way of the North and the Middle Forks of the Boca Negra Arroyo.
 These drainage corridors shall remain as undisturbed desert with natural vegetation, rock formation, and drainage-ways intact.
 Naturalistic channel design shall retain as much undisturbed desert vegetation insofar as practicable.
 Streets shall be located outside of the drainage easement.
 There are no additional height restrictions for properties adjacent to arroyos; heights are per the zoning of the site.
 (See Exhibit 4 for arroyo locations and Figure 1 for Naturalistic Arroyo Cross Section Diagram.)